shirsatritesh/News_Research_tool-Flask-/README.md

 - On the sidebar, you can input URLs directly.

-- Initiate the data loading and processing by clicking "Process URLs."
+- Initiate the data loading and processing by clicking "Ask"

 - Observe the system as it performs text splitting, generates embedding vectors, and efficiently indexes them using FAISS.